-WASHINGTON, D.C.: Representatives from 14 American Municipal Power, Inc. (AMP) and Ohio Municipal Electric Association (OMEA) members participated in the 2022 American Public Power Association (APPA) Legislative Rally in Washington, D.C., Feb.
-28-March 2.
-The annual Rally is an opportunity for municipal electric system representatives to share firsthand insights with federal lawmakers and staff.
+WASHINGTON, D.C.: Representatives and officials from 27 American Municipal Power, Inc. (AMP) and Ohio Municipal Electric Association (OMEA) member communities participated in the 2023 American Public Power Association (APPA) Legislative Rally, Feb.
+27-March 1.
+The annual Rally is an opportunity for municipal electric system representatives from across the country to share firsthand insights with federal lawmakers and their staff.